exercism/v3/docs/maintainers/repository-structure.md

 The following labels are used to categorize [issues in the v3 repository][github-issues]:

-- [type/new-exercise][github-issues-type-new-exercise]: new exercises.
+- [type/new-exercise][github-issues-type-new-exercise]: Add a new exercise
-- [type/improve-exercise][github-issues-type-improve-exercise]: improving exercises.
+- [type/improve-exercise][github-issues-type-improve-exercise]: Improve an existing exercise
+- [type/suggested-exercise][github-issues-type-suggested-exercise]: Suggest a new (Concept) exercise
-- [type/new-reference][github-issues-type-new-reference]: new reference documents.
+- [type/new-reference][github-issues-type-new-reference]: Add a new reference
-- [type/improve-reference][github-issues-type-improve-reference]: improving reference documents.
+- [type/improve-reference][github-issues-type-improve-reference]: Improve an existing reference
-- [status/help-wanted][github-issues-status-help-wanted]: anyone wanting to help can do so.
+- [status/help-wanted][github-issues-status-help-wanted]: Extra attention is needed
-- [status/in-progress][github-issues-status-in-progress]: the issue is being worked on by someone.
+- [status/in-progress][github-issues-status-in-progress]: This issue is being worked on
+- [status/draft][github-issues-status-draft]: This issue or pull request is a draft, and not ready for review/merge.

 Each language also has its own label: